It's a question every business owner, online marketer and advertiser must ask themselves to make sure they aren't throwing their budget away

-So we’ll put 2 – 3 buttons (call to action) at different sections of our landing page which will take visitors to our booking form.
+So we’ll put 2 – 3 call to actions at different sections of our landing page which will take visitors to our booking form.
 After they fill out the form and book us, we add them to our CRM or email list, tag them, and then send them the appropriate sequence of emails.
-If we want, we can also add an upsell page that offers an additional service such as buying their smart home device for them or integrating home security.
+If we want, we can also add an upsell page that offers an additional service such as buying their smart home device or integrating home security.

 Now we have a basic funnel with an offer and follow-up sequence that is almost ready for traffic.
-Point 2 addresses exactly what we’re missing from our funnel to make it ready.
+Point 2 addresses exactly what we’re missing from our funnel before it’s ready.

 Point 2 – I have tracking tools such as Google Analytics and the Facebook Pixel installed and configured.

-This will prevent us from going down path 1 that was mentioned earlier.
-Google Analytics provides us with details on who’s visiting our landing page and what they’re doing.
+Google Analytics provides us with details on who’s visiting our website and landing pages, and what they’re doing when they get there.

-We’ll learn how long visitors are staying on our landing page (bounce rate), whether they’re visiting on a mobile device or desktop, and how many of them click the button to book vs. how many fill out the form to setup an installation.
+We’ll learn how long visitors are staying (bounce rate), whether they’re visiting on a mobile device or desktop, and how many of them click the button to book vs. how many fill out the form to setup an installation.

 Point 3 – I have a monthly budget dedicated to digital advertising for at least 3 months.